MorgothCreator/mSdk/SDK_Probe_AM335x/BBB_Tesr_GCC_1/README.md

 			2) 1080 24hz.
 			3) 720*480 60hz ( some monitors will cut the edges at this resolution ).

-7) Test some GUY libraryes integrated in a sizeable window like:
+7) Test some GUI libraryes integrated in a sizeable window like:

 	Button.